Ciarán of Saigir: Family background and early career

 The martyrologies, notably the Félire Óengusso, and medieval Irish genealogies identify Ciarán's father as Lugna (also Laighne), a nobleman of the Dál Birn rulers of Osraige, and his mother as Liadán, of the Corcu Loígde.
 Before he was conceived Ciarán's mother had a dream that a star fell into her mouth.
 She related this dream to the druids who were knowledgeable of such things, and they told her that she would bear a son whose fame and virtues would be known as far as the world's end.
-Cape Clear Island south west of County Cork is regarded as his birthplace and it is said that a church was built by him on the island.
+Cape Clear Island southwest of County Cork is regarded as his birthplace and it is said that a church was built by him on the island.

 Ciarán's biography is full of obscurities.
 It is commonly said, however, that he left Ireland before the arrival of St Patrick.
 Already a Christian, and of royal Osraige blood, he had determined to study for the Church; hence, he secured an education at Tours and Rome.

 Foundation of Saighir

 By one account Patrick sent Ciarán to precede him and directed him to build a monastery at the site of a well.
 When Ciarán asked how he should find this well, Patrick gave him a little bell, that would not ring until he reached the well.

 On his return from Rome, he built himself a little cell in the woods of Upper Ossory.
 He settled as a hermit at Saighir (alternately called Seir Kieran, or just Seir) near to the Slieve Bloom Mountains, but soon disciples were attracted to him and a large monastery grew up round his cell, which became the chosen burial place for the Kings of Osraige.
 A tradition shared by all four Lives describes Ciarán as a holy man wearing skins, whose first pupils are animals in the forest.

 This corresponds to the image of him as a Western John the Baptist, wearing skins and dwelling in the wilderness, seemingly as a forerunner to Saint Patrick as John was to Christ.
 His mother, Liadan, is said to have gone to Saighir with a group of women who devoted their lives to the service of God and the members of her son's community.

-Sier Kieran became the chief church of the Osraighe, a center for the preaching of the Gospel and a large industrial community noted for its wealth.
+Sier Kieran became the chief church of the Osraighe, a centre for the preaching of the Gospel and a large industrial community noted for its wealth.
 It was superseded by the later monastic foundation of St Canice at nearby Aghaboe.